Introduction to T-SQL Commands

 - Use: Providing access for one existing database.

-Tips and tricks to use T-SQL commands
+Tips and tricks to Use

 - Restore database: Normal attitude of the common developer for using SQL server common backup utility for database restore.
 Whereas T-SQL have some key command for restoring the database, which is more faster and secure than SQL server restoring mechanism.